moehriegitt/vastringify/README.md

 - The `q`, `Q`, and `k` modifiers mark different kinds of quotation.
   `q` is for C, `Q` is for Java/JSON, and `k` for Bourne/Korn Shells.

+- The `t` format prints the input value type in C syntax.

 ## Differences